code-pushup/cli/packages/cli/README.md

 To get better debugging experience we add a couple of more options:

 - The format and location of the output can be configured with `--output=json --outputFile=lighthouse-report.json`.
-  This ensures we avoid overwrites of other existing files and is needed to be able to load the generated lighthouse report.
+  This enables us to load the generated Lighthouse report while ensuring we avoid overwrites of other existing files.
 - To reduce the output you can execute only specific audits with the `--onlyAudits` option e.g.: `--onlyAudits=largest-contentful-paint`.
   This will significantly reduce the time lighthouse takes to run.
-- If we want to run the script in the background we can execute lighthouse headless with the flag `--chrome-flags="--headless=new"`.
+- If we want to run the script in the background we can execute Lighthouse in headless mode with the flag `--chrome-flags="--headless=new"`.
-  It also is helpful when executing lighthouse in th CI.
+  It also is helpful when executing Lighthouse in the CI.

 The basic implementation of a `RunnerConfig` for the above command looks like this: